liangnaiyao/single-view_learning/README.md

 ### 1. NMF (non-negative matrix factorization) based methods
      NMF factorizes the non-negative data matrix into two non-negative matrices.

- * 1.1 ACM15 Robust capped norm nonnegative matrix factorization ([matlab](https://github.com/gaoghc/Nonnegative-Matrix-Factorization))
+ * 1.1 ACM15 Robust capped norm nonnegative matrix factorization [(matlab)](https://github.com/gaoghc/Nonnegative-Matrix-Factorization)

+ * 1.2 AAAI17 Local centroids structured non-negative matrix factorization [(matlab)](https://github.com/gaoghc/Nonnegative-Matrix-Factorization)

 ### 2. Graph based methods
      It contains two kinds of methods.
 The first kind is using a predefined graph (also resfer to the traditional spectral clustering), and performing post-processing spectral clustering or k-means.
 And the second kind is to learn the graph and the index matrix simultaneously.